abilash-c/In-app-notifications-system/README.md

   john@gmail.com john@123  (There are many more in db use any one)

 * Add course
-  * It acts as a teacher here since the project is not fully completed.
+  * It acts as a teacher here.
+The project is not fully completed.
   * Adding a course will add courses to all the students and they get notifications.

 * Notification